Dr. Dre shares snippet of new track with Eminem for GTA Online update

-Dr. Dre has revealed a sneak peek at a brand new song that'll feature in GTA Online The Contract update later this week.
+Dr. Dre has revealed a sneak peek at a brand new song that'll feature in The Contract update for GTA Online later this week.

 As first reported over the past weekend by RockstarIntel, Dre posted a snippet of a brand new track to his official YouTube channel.
 Right now, the track doesn't have an official title, but the new snipper from Dre reveals that it'll also feature Eminem in some capacity, and will debut through the new brand new update coming to GTA Online later this week.